 Nuclear energy fights climate change by deeply decarbonizing our electricity.
 Countries around the world have permanently displaced fossil fuels by switching to nuclear energy.

-Air pollution from fossil fuels takes millions of lives per year.
-Children are affected above all by avoidable lung and cardiovascular disease.
+Air pollution from fossil fuels shortens millions of lives per year.
+Children are most affected by avoidable lung and cardiovascular disease.

-Nuclear energy emits no pollution, so communities living near nuclear plants can enjoy clean air.
+Nuclear energy emits no pollution, so nearby communities can enjoy clean air.

-It might sound alarming, but radiation is all around us.
-About 85% of the radiation we receive in our lives comes from natural sources in our environment.
-Of the remaining 15%, nearly all comes from medical imaging and therapies that save lives
+About 85% of the radiation we receive in our lives comes from natural sources.
+The other 15% comes almost entirely from medical imaging and therapies that save lives.

-In fact, nuclear reactors are used to produce the radionuclides such as Cobalt-60 that we use for medicine, medical instrument sterilization, food safety, and much more.
+In fact, some nuclear reactors produce radionuclides, like Cobalt-60, used for medicine, medical instrument sterilization, and food safety.